ssenmosip/mosip-temp-documentation/FRS-Admin-Services.md

 #### C. Fetch Device Registration/Update History detail based on a Device ID and Language Code

-On receiving request to fetch Device History Registration/Update Detail with the input parameters (Device ID, Date and Language Code) the system fetches all the attributes of Device from the history table for the Device ID, Date and Language Code received
+On receiving request to fetch Device History Registration/Update Detail with the input parameters (Device ID, Date and Language Code), the system fetches all the attributes of Device from the history table for the Device ID, Date and Language Code received

 The record fetched are  the latest record existing on or before the date received in the input parameter